 The office holds records on many different medium, so whether you are tracing your family history, researching the history of a house or want to discover more about your local area, you will find the documents held of use.

-Opening Hours can be found on their opening hours page.
+Opening times can be found on their opening hours page.

 The Office is approximately 10 minutes walk from Chippenham railway station.
 A taxi rank is available on the left, and a bus stop on the right.
 Head along Cocklebury Road, and follow this road until you reach the History Centre, which is situated 50 metres after the road bends to the right.